hanmd82/loopback.io/pages/en/lb4/Decorators.md

-Decorators give LoopBack the flexibility to modify your plain TypeScript classes and properties in a way that allows the framework to better understand how to make use of them, without you needing to inherit base classes or add functions that tie into an API.
+Decorators give LoopBack the flexibility to modify your plain TypeScript classes and properties in a way that allows the framework to better understand how to make use of them, without the need to inherit base classes or add functions that tie into an API.

 Currently, LoopBack core provides built-in decorator functions you can use directly